amir-ndr/amir-ndr.github.io/_pages/about.md

 As a neuroscience research assistant at [CNRL](https://cnrl.ut.ac.ir/) (Computational Neuroscience Research Laboratory), I am actively engaged in cutting-edge, technology-driven research within the field and I work on vision tasks using spiking neural networks.
 Additionally, my role as a teaching assistant has equipped me with the professionalism needed to collaborate effectively with both professors and fellow students.

-To gain real-world experience, I joined [Jetco](https://en.jetco.co/) as a machine learning Developer.
+To gain real-world experience, I joined [Jetco](https://en.jetco.co/) as a computer vision Developer.
 In the Advanced Driver-Assistance System (ADAS) team, I worked on real-time depth estimation, 3D reconstruction, and object detection for self-driving cars.
 This experience taught me valuable skills in research, AI model development, teamwork, and communication.

 ## Education